SantanderMetGroup/ATLAS/reference-regions/README.md

 The csv file contains the corner coordinates defining each region in [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/) and is used to build the spatial objects (the R data file and the shapefile), which contain coordinate information at a 0.44º resolution.
 This additional information is created via linear interpolation, while keeping the original vertices defined in the csv.

-Spatially averaged results of CMIP5 and CMIP6 models (see [Altas Hub inventory](https://github.com/SantanderMetGroup/IPCC-Atlas/tree/devel/AtlasHub-inventory), version 20191211) have been computed for the different reference regions and are available at the [*aggregated-datasets*](https://github.com/SantanderMetGroup/ATLAS/tree/devel/aggregated-datasets) folder.
+Spatially averaged results of CMIP5 and CMIP6 models (see [Atlas Hub inventory](https://github.com/SantanderMetGroup/IPCC-Atlas/tree/devel/AtlasHub-inventory), version 20191211) have been computed for the different reference regions and are available at the [*aggregated-datasets*](https://github.com/SantanderMetGroup/ATLAS/tree/devel/aggregated-datasets) folder.

 <img src="../man/reference_regions_names.png" align="left" alt="" width="500" />